its-d/terraform-aws-eks-microservice-framework/README.md

 ## Project / Goal / Who this is for

-- Goal: Provide a repeatable, auditable baseline to provision a full EKS platform (Fargate profiles), CI-friendly Terraform modules, monitoring (Grafana with ephemral storage), and load balancing integration (ALB/NLB) using opinionated, modular Terraform.
+- Goal: Provide a repeatable, auditable baseline to provision a full EKS platform (Fargate profiles), CI-friendly Terraform modules, monitoring (Grafana with ephemeral storage), and load balancing integration (ALB/NLB) using opinionated, modular Terraform.
 - Who it's for: Infrastructure engineers, platform teams, and DevOps who need a production-oriented starting point for microservice deployments on AWS EKS with least-privilege IAM and clear operational procedures.
 - Typical uses: PoC, staging, and production clusters where Terraform manages infrastructure and provides an out-of-the-box Grafana that persists dashboards and plugins across redeploys.